 - Put a welcome mat and potted plants on your front stoop.

 - If you have a porch, include outdoor furniture.

 Once you’ve learned how to stage a house and yours looks perfect, add some finishing touches inside.
 People love to see fresh flowers in vases, a bowl of fresh fruit on the kitchen counter, and folded towels in the bathroom.
 If you’re living in your home while selling, you can keep your nice extras in a closet so they’re ready to go quickly when your real estate agent calls to say a buyer is on the way.

 Now that you know how to stage a house, you could have your home sold in no time.

-If you have any more questions about my Home Staging Tips in Granville Ohio, contact me or give me a call and let’s discuss your options.
+If you have any more questions about staging a home for a quick sale in Granville Ohio, contact me online or give me a call and let’s discuss your options.